jalvarezga/jalvarezga.github.io/_posts/2018-06-25-start-the-day-with-the-right-habit.markdown

 ![]({{ site.baseurl }}/images/boston/BayesianKriging.png)
 *We used a bayesian kriging approach to make predictions.
 We randomly chose two districts maked in orange and kept them to make predictions unobserved during training.
 We used the rest of the neighborhoods to train the model.*
+We numbered the districts from 1 to 22, and selected two  numbers randomly fixing a seed for replicaton purposes.
+The selected numbers (which we excluded for training and kept only for prediction purposes) were 15 and 19 corresponding to North End and South Boston Waterfront.
+So we predicted the values of $$Y(s_{15})$$ and $$Y(s_{19})$$ to test the models on these values and compare them.

 ![]({{ site.baseurl }}/images/boston/compareHeatMaps.png)